MartaFuentesF/NLP_classification_reddit_posts/README.md

 In summary, powerful NLP tools like CountVectorizer and TfidVectorizer, used in conjunction with Pipelines and Gridsearch CV, can be used to make effective predictive and inferential models.
 Whether using CountVectorizer with MultinomialNB or TfidfVectorizer with LogisticRegression, the models demonstrated strong performance in predicting the source of Reddit posts.

-*citation:* Throughout my notebooks, I used Grammarly to help improve my technical writting.
+*citation:* Throughout my notebooks, I used Grammarly to help improve my technical writing.